MooersLab/MooersLab/README.md

 **Voice Typing** supports almost 100 voice commands but does not support custom commands.

 **Voice In Plus** has similar accuracy to **Voice Typing** with the addition of custom commands.
-I use the latter every day for dictation of first drafts.
+I use the latter every day to dictate the first drafts.
 I do the rewriting using the keyboard.

 OpenAI's **Whisper** may be an order of magnitude more accurate.